"Everyone welcomed us with open arms."

 “I’m committed to creating a ‘sisterhood of motherhood,” she says proudly.

-Classes meet weekly and are divided into age groups from birth to 12 months.
+Classes meet weekly and are divided into age groups from birth to 15 months.
+There's also a Saturday group for parents of 3-9 month olds who've returned to work.

 They typically follow a routine that includes a topic, often with a guest speaker, followed by group discussion, then time for questions, concerns and celebrations.